Introduction to the Roman Houses and Villas

-From the historical perspective, the Roman domus (house) was oddly enough not exactly ‘Roman’ in its character; rather it was possibly inspired by a few older Mediterranean cultures including the Etruscans and the Greeks – as is evident with the architectural focus on the central courtyard.
-Now beyond origins and influences, a typical Roman domus served as a dwelling for the Roman familia, while being (sometimes) used as a ‘personalized’ center for business and religious worship.
+From the historical perspective, the Roman domus (house) was oddly enough not exactly ‘Roman’ in its character.
+Rather it was possibly inspired by a few older Mediterranean cultures including the Etruscans and the Greeks – as is evident with the architectural focus on the central courtyard.
+Now beyond origins and influences, a typical Roman house not only served as a dwelling for the Roman familia, but was also used as a ‘personalized’ center for business and religious worship.

 The Atrium –